 - The effects of oral disease: Poor oral health can complicate the management of a wide variety of health conditions.
 These conditions may lead to the need for additional medications that can have oral side effects.
 It's important to follow a strict at-home oral health routine and visit the dentist as recommended to help ensure these issues do not continue to impact one another.

 : Seniors often take multiple medications.
 Drug interactions can worsen oral health issues and should be monitored by a dentist and physician on the schedule they recommend.
 In addition, many long-term medications routinely taken by seniors can cause

 (periodontitis) that may require extensive dental treatment to correct.

 - Opioids: Opioids for

-- Analgesics (NSAIDs and Anti-inflammatories): Analgesics (pain relievers) include acetaminophen and other nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin and ibuprofen.
-They also include narcotic analgesics, which combine these drugs with opioids.
+- Analgesics (NSAIDs and Anti-inflammatories): Analgesics (pain relievers) include acetaminophen and other nonsteroidal anti-inflammatory medications (NSAIDs), such as aspirin and ibuprofen.
+They also include narcotic analgesics, which combine these medications with opioids.
 NSAIDs and aspirin are among the most commonly recommended medications for pain management.
 They are often recommended following dental treatments.
 Prolonged use for any reason has been associated with dry mouth and

 excessive bleeding.
-You should take special precautions when taking these drugs if you are taking other medications such as blood thinners, given that the combination can increase your risk of abnormal bleeding.
+You should take special precautions when taking these medications if you are taking other medications such as blood thinners, given that the combination can increase your risk of abnormal bleeding.